 Sunni has been involved in the study and care of historic buildings in a multitude of projects in the UK, US, and Ireland.
 Since 2012, Sunni has been the Architectural Conservation Specialist with a Dublin-based Grade I Conservation firm where she takes a leading role in multi-disciplinary, complex conservation and heritage development projects for public and private clients.
 Sunni has completed five city/county surveys for Ireland’s National Inventory of Architectural Heritage.
 She is a member of the Irish Georgian Society’s Architectural Conservation & Planning Committee, the Registration Board of Heritage Contractors and ICOMOS Ireland, and has lectured for the Royal Institute of the Architects of Ireland, University College Dublin, and the Dundalk Society of Young Surveyors.
 Sunni is also formally trained in Revit Level 2 BIM and is an Autodesk Revit Architecture Certified User.

 In 2013, 2014 and 2016, Sunni was honoured to study some of the most outstanding examples of architectural heritage in the UK and US whilst attending the prestigious Attingham Summer School and the Victorian Society in America’s Newport and Chicago Summer Schools.

-Throughout her work Sunni has worked closely with private and professional clients to guide them through the processes involved in planning and heritage asset development, appropriate repair and improvement of Protected Structures, as well as buildings within Architectural Conservation Areas and other historic sites.
+Throughout her work Sunni has worked closely with private and professional clients to guide them through the processes involved in planning and heritage asset development, design solutions for historic buildings, appropriate repair and improvement of Protected Structures, and other historic sites.